 - select “Log in via OpenID-Connect Account”,

-- select your institution (or Google, Github, Orcid) at the Helmholtz AAI instance
+- select your home institution (or Google, Github, ORCID),

 - identify yourself at your home institution.

 - Direct storage and publication using the web frontend, rclone etc.